addoasa/svg-tinker/README.md

 ![alt text](./public/assets/svg1.gif)
 ![alt text](./public/assets/svg2.gif)
 ## How to Use
- Use the control panel on the left side of the screen to manipulate the cooresponding vertices of a shape.
-To add another shape to your SVG click the "add new shape" button above the control panel.
-To remove a particular shape click the "-" icon located at the top right of every shape in the control panel.
+ Use the set of sliders on the left side of the screen to manipulate the cooresponding attributes of a shape.
+To add another shape to your SVG click the "new shape" button on the side nav bar to bring up the Add Shape menu.
+Then choose an SVG type among the options.
+To remove a particular shape click the "x" icon located at the top right of every shape in the control panel.

 ## Planned features
 #### [✔] Add and removal of Path vertices (Each path has 4 currently)